Deborah Sinnreich-Levi

-Deborah Sinnreich-Levi is an American scholar of medieval literature who specializes in the work of the French 14th-c poet Eustache Deschamps and was called a "pioneer in the revival of interest in Deschamps", a poet who had long been neglected.
+Deborah Sinnreich-Levi is an American scholar of medieval literature who specializes in the work of the French 14th-century poet Eustache Deschamps and was called a "pioneer in the revival of interest in Deschamps", a poet who had long been neglected.
 Sinnreich-Levi received her B.A. from Queens College, City University of New York and her graduate degrees (Ph.D., M.A., M.Ph.) from Graduate Center, CUNY; her doctorate was granted in 1987.
 She attended the Summer Latin Workshop at University of California, Berkeley, in 1980.
-She teaches at Stevens Institute of Technology.
+She taught at Stevens Institute of Technology.

 She edited and translated Deschamps' L’Art de dictier et de fere chancons, balades, virelais et rondeaulx, his treatise on verse.